OADA/server/README.md

 ### Using `oadadeploy`

-If you need to migrate an oada v2 instance, or are making a new installation but for some reason are averse to managing you own configuration, see [`oadadeploy`].
+If you need to migrate an OADA v2 instance, or are making a new installation but for some reason are averse to managing you own configuration, see [`oadadeploy`].